Color Test for Hereditary Cancer Screening

 Why get tested?

 Knowing you have a mutation in one of the 30 genes analyzed – including BRCA1 and BRCA2 – enables you to work with your healthcare provider to create a personalized plan designed to prevent or detect hereditary cancer at an earlier or more treatable stage.
+It may also allow for access to treatment options which require proof of positive genetic test results.

 Why mutations matter